If you’ve been wondering how many types of violins there, then I’m happy to say I can answer your question.

 4. Electric Violin

 It’s time to amp it up!
 Electric violins came about fairly recently.
 Performers use them for a bit of extra volume and they come in loads of different shapes and sizes.
+They will require an electric violin amp in order to be heard.

 All of the sound created by an electric violin is amplified electronically.
 So, there’s no need for a soundbox or F-holes.
 Companies can experiment with the shape and color of electric violins.
 Some look just like acoustic ones and others look like something straight out of star wars.